cpjobling/eg-150-textbook/laplace_transform/5/circuit_analysis.md

 +++ {"slideshow": {"slide_type": "slide"}}

 (laplace_4_circs)=
-# Using Laplace Transforms for Circuit Analysis
+# Unit 4.5: Using Laplace Transforms for Circuit Analysis

 +++ {"slideshow": {"slide_type": "notes"}}

 The preparatory reading for this section is [Chapter 4](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?docID=3384197&ppg=101) {cite}`karris` which presents examples of the applications of the Laplace transform for electrical solving circuit problems.
-Much of the same material is covered in Section ... of {cite}`schaum`.
+Much of the same material is covered in [Section 3.7 D](https://www.accessengineeringlibrary.com/content/book/9781260454246/toc-chapter/chapter3/section/section36) of {cite}`schaum`.

 +++ {"slideshow": {"slide_type": "slide"}}